PrachiBPatel/PrachiPatel-Portfolio/content/about/main/index.md

 show_intro: true
 intro: |
   <p style="font-size:18px; padding-top:0%; margin-top:0%; text-align:justify;">
-  Microsoft-certified BI Analyst with 5 years of experience in business intelligence, data visualization, and analytics using Power BI, Tableau, and SQL.
+  Microsoft-certified BI Analyst with 4 years of experience in business intelligence, data visualization, and analytics using Power BI, Tableau, Alteryx and SQL.
 Skilled in data modeling, dashboard development, and automation to enhance data accuracy and drive insights.
 Adept at managing shifting priorities, meeting tight deadlines, and developing complex reports that support data-driven decision-making.
   <br/> <br/>
-  Proficient in data mining and ETL processes, extracting actionable insights from vast datasets based on business needs.
+  Proficient in data mining and ETL processes, extracting actionable insights from vast dataset based on business needs.
 My strong analytical mindset and problem-solving abilities enable me to optimize data workflows and improve reporting efficiency.
 With broad knowledge of multiple applications and programming languages, I excel at designing scalable BI solutions.
   <br/><br/>
   I also bring excellent verbal and written communication skills, allowing me to translate complex data into clear, actionable insights for stakeholders.
 My attention to detail and time management skills ensure efficient project execution, making me a strong asset in delivering impactful business intelligence solutions.
   </p>